• Skip to main content

 Financial Resources for Adapting a Home for the Disabled

-grantsWithout access to the right resources, modifying a home for a disability is expensive.
+GrantsWithout access to the right resources, modifying a home for a disability is expensive.
 Thankfully, financial resources are available in the United States for citizens, seniors, and veterans who need to adapt their property for disabled access and usability.

 Several federal grants help cover the costs of accessibility improvements, particularly for veterans.
 Some of these grants cover partial expenses, while others cover the full amount.
 You can also receive private grants from community groups, nonprofits, and private firms.
 The Travis Roy Foundation Grant for homeowners with spinal cord injuries is an example.